feldera/feldera/docs/docs/demos/secops.md

 overall vulnerability statistics across Kubernetes clusters.

 Let's take a look at how the vulnerability statistics can evolve as we feed data into the pipeline.
-From the Pipeline Management tab, click on the play icon.
-Wait a few seconds for the pipeline to start running, then click on the `+` to expand the list of input and output connectors, then on the eye on the row for `K8SCLUSTER_VULNERABILITY_STATS`.
+From the Pipelines tab, click on the play icon.
+Wait a few seconds for the pipeline to start running, then click on the <icon icon="material-symbols:expand-more" /> to expand the list of input and output connectors, then on the eye on the row for `K8SCLUSTER_VULNERABILITY_STATS`.
 The page refreshes to show the data in the view.
 It should look something like this: